"Discovering Human Dignity"

 RORY O’SHEA WAS HERE is an excellent, ultimately worthwhile movie, but it requires extreme caution because of the crude language, mature content and problematic social themes.
 The Christian religious service toward the end provides a redemptive context for the story, however.
 Also important is a shot of a statue of St. Francis of Assisi and some spiritually uplifting music.
 Thus, the Romantic elements in the story are not used to attack Christianity or undermine its influence.

+Set in Ireland, RORY O’SHEA WAS HERE is a powerful, funny and touching portrayal of two young men whose bodies are bound to their wheelchairs, but whose spirits yearn to be free.
+Michael, who suffers from cerebral palsy and is hard to understand, becomes friends with Rory, a muscular dystrophy victim who has the use of only two fingers and unlimited use of his mouth.
+Rory’s independent spirit inspires Michael to apply for a grant to hire a personal assistant and live on his own.
+Rory comes along, and the two men must find a way to live together, despite their differences.
 Steven Robertson is absolutely brilliant in this movie as Michael.
 He finds new ways of communicating emotion and thought.
 Although Rory’s independent, free-spirited character is more conventional, James McAvoy does a fine job interacting with Robertson.
 RORY O’SHEA WAS HERE is an excellent, ultimately worthwhile movie, but it requires extreme caution because of strong foul language, mature content and problematic themes.
 A Christian church service and a couple inspiring, dramatic speeches give a redemptive, uplifting, moral context to the story, however.
 Audiences will not easily forget these characters and their story.